Research Ethics Committee

 The BUREC is a sub-committee of the Senate Research Committee and adheres to the following policy documents:

-- Revised 2nd Edition of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2 – 2014)
+- Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2-2018) NEW

 - BUREC Non-Compliance Policy and Procedures (approved May 2017)